 Full-day excursion to Bratislava, the small but very attractive capital of Slovakia, nestled on the banks of the mighty Danube at only a stone’s throw from the Austrian border.
 The main sights here are the hilltop castle and adjoining Slavin Monument, with great views of the city, the Cathedral, the New Bridge across the Danube, and the attractive medieval inner city with narrow, winding streets as well as fine square featuring historic churches, monasteries, palaces, and monuments to Slovak poets and national heroes.
 Also some free time to shop, explore on your own, and have lunch.
 Returning to Brno in the afternoon, we will view some of the sights in the Lednice-Valtice Cultural Landscape, yet another UNESCO World Heritage Site (https://whc.unesco.org/en/list/763).
 No group dinner this evening.

-We leave Brno after breakfast and head north, via Olomouc, to Bouzov, a village dominated by a mighty castle that used to belong to the Teutonic Knights but was taken over by the SS during the Nazi occupation.
+We leave Brno early because today will be a long but interesting day!
+We head north, via Olomouc, to Bouzov, a village dominated by a mighty castle that used to belong to the Teutonic Knights but was taken over by the SS during the Nazi occupation.
 On into northern Moravia’s High Ash Mountains (Hruby Jeseník), better known by its German name, Altvatergebirge, as this area was long inhabited by the Sudeten Germans.
-En route, your guide will give a talk about the history of Czechoslovakia from its birth in 1918 to 1003, when Czechs and Slovaks decided to separate – or, as some would argue, separation was imposed on them.
+En route, your guide will give a talk about the history of Czechoslovakia from its birth in 1918 to 2003, when Czechs and Slovaks decided to separate – or, as some would argue, separation was imposed on them.
 Crossing back into Poland, we are in Silesia, a region that belonged to Germany until 1945.
 Lunch break in the ancient town of Klodzko.
-In the afternoon we visit one or (time permitting) both of the “Churches of Peace” in Jawor and Swidnica, rather unusual Protestant places of worship in a predominantly Catholic region and classified as a UNESCO World Heritage Site (https://whc.unesco.org/en/list/1054/gallery).
+In the afternoon visit to the “Churches of Peace” in Swidnica, a Protestant place of worship in a predominantly Catholic region, classified as a UNESCO World Heritage Site (https://whc.unesco.org/en/list/1054/gallery).
 Arrival in late afternoon or early evening at our 5-star/deluxe Hotel Radisson Blu in the Silesian capital, Wroclaw, known in German as Breslau (https://www.radissonblu.com/en/hotel-wroclaw).

 Morning sightseeing tour of Wroclaw, with focus on the very attractive old town, known as “Polish Venice” because of its scenic location of a number of arms of the Oder River, featuring an impressive main square, an exuberant city hall, a baroque university building, and the usual array of fine palaces and churches.
 We also visit the city’s UNESCO World |Heritage Site, Centennial Hall, a pioneering work of modern engineering and architecture, created in 1911-1913 by the architect Max Berg (https://whc.unesco.org/en/list/1165).
 No group dinner this evening.